Last updated on September 9, 2022

 Lord of the Forsaken

-A six-mana 6/6 with Flying and Trample would probably already be an 8 for me.
-Throw in the ability to Channel out your Flashback and Disturb spells and you have a pretty powerful mythic.
+A 6-mana 6/6 with flying and trample would probably already be an 8 for me.
+Throw in the ability to Channel out your flashback and disturb spells and you have a pretty powerful mythic.
 Depending on how many creatures you have available to sacrifice to it, you could also deck out your opponent for an instant kill, making this card one very strong package.

 Mask of Griselbrand

 This has so many applications in this format I hardly know where to start.
 Equip this to any creature and you can win most damage races.
 Have the creature die and you can draw a fresh hand to rebuild with.
 You can equip this to Decayed Zombie tokens and they will sacrifice themselves, letting you cash them in for new cards.
 While this does cost a lot of mana to cast and equip, Flying and Lifelink is an extremely potent combination that can swing any race in your favor.

 This looks like a really absurd mythic to me.
 You have a sweeper that drains your opponent while restoring your life?
 I’m in.
 You could technically cast it for just BB and have an enchantment in play that can drain your opponent when your creatures die.
 That’s not a very likely mode for this card, but the fact that it’s there is just another sweet bonus.

 Even if this can only trigger once per turn, we really never see this kind of effect lower than rare.
 With the black/white sacrifice archetype and the Decayed Zombie tokens, a lot of creatures die in this set, so while some decks won’t want this, others probably will.